pxgacademy/L2-Assignment-01/readme.md

 ### 4. What is the use of enums in TypeScript?
 Provide an example of a numeric and string enum.
+  - In TypeScript, enum (short for enumeration) is a feature that lets you define a set of named constants, making your code more readable and expressive—especially when working with a limited set of values (like directions, states, roles, etc.).
+  - **Why Use Enums?**
+    - Improve code readability and intent
+    - Reduce the risk of invalid values
+    - Useful for fixed sets of values (e.g., days of the week, status codes)
+    ```typescript
+    // Example of numeric enum
+    enum Direction {
+      Up    = 0
+      Down  = 1
+      Left  = 2
+      Right = 3
+    }

+    let dir: Direction = Direction.Left;
+    console.log(dir); // 2

+    // Example of string enum
+    enum Color {
+      Red = "RED",
+      Green = "GREEN",
+      Blue = "BLUE"
+    }

+    let c: Color = Color.Green;
+    console.log(c); // "GREEN"
+    ```

 ### 5. What is type inference in TypeScript?
 Why is it helpful?
 ### 6. How does TypeScript help in improving code quality and project maintainability?
 ### 7. Provide an example of using union and intersection types in TypeScript.